-Low levels of adiponectin have been linked to insulin resistance, diabetes, heart disease, and cancer.[ref]
+Additionally, low levels of adiponectin have links to insulin resistance, diabetes, heart disease, and cancer.[ref]

 ADIPOQ gene: responsible for adiponectin creation

-Some polymorphisms increase adiponectin levels, leading to lower risk of insulin resistance, and some polymorphisms decrease adiponectin levels which leads to a higher risk of insulin resistance and diabetes.
+Some polymorphisms increase adiponectin levels, leading to a lower risk of insulin resistance, and some polymorphisms decrease adiponectin levels which leads to a higher risk of insulin resistance and diabetes.
 Diet and ethnicity also seem to play a role in how these polymorphisms affect a person.

-- T allele= lower weight, BMI and higher adiponectin levels; benefits from a monounsaturated fat diet and MUFA > 13% cuts risk of obesity in half[ref][ref]
+- T allele: lower weight, BMI, and higher adiponectin levels; benefits from a monounsaturated fat diet and MUFA > 13% cuts risk of obesity in half[ref][ref]

-- T allele is associated with higher adiponectin levels in some populations[ref] and lower adiponectin levels in other populations[ref][ref] This may be related to the amount of fiber in the diet (see below).
-In general, the T allele is thought to have increased adiponectin signaling.
-This is protective against heart disease.[ref]
+- T: allele higher adiponectin levels in some populations[ref] and lower adiponectin levels in other populations[ref][ref] This may be related to the amount of fiber in the diet (see below), increased adiponectin signaling, protective against heart disease.[ref]

-- G/G homozygotes are reported as having lower adiponectin levels in most populations [ref] but diet comes into play here: G/G homozygotes have higher adiponectin levels compared to T carriers when eating a low fiber diet. [ref] G allele is associated with an increased risk of endometrial cancer[ref] breast cancer, which is associated with low adiponectin signaling[ref]
+- G/G: lower adiponectin levels in most populations, higher adiponectin levels compared to T carriers when eating a low fiber diet[ref], increased risk of endometrial cancer[ref] breast cancer, which is associated with low adiponectin signaling[ref]

-- For Caucasian men with G/G (23andMe orientation, more common alleles), switching from a saturated fat rich diet to either a carbohydrate rich diet or a monounsaturated fat rich diet caused plasma glucose concentrations to decrease.[ref]
+- G/G: caucasian men with G/G (23andMe orientation, more common alleles), switching from a saturated fat-rich diet to either a carbohydrate-rich diet or a monounsaturated fat-rich diet caused plasma glucose concentrations to decrease.[ref]

-- G allele is associated with higher risk of Type 2 Diabetes in Asian populations[ref]
+- G allele: associated with a higher risk of Type 2 Diabetes in Asian populations[ref]

-- G allele is associated with lower serum adiponectin levels in white women but not black women[ref]
+- G allele: associated with lower serum adiponectin levels in white women but not black women[ref]

 What works and doesn’t work: